DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

 - Deploy the application in Declarative GitOps style using [Argo CD](https://argo-cd.readthedocs.io/en/stable/getting_started/).
 - Prepare for production by setup DNS ([ExternalDNS](https://kubernetes-sigs.github.io/external-dns/)) and Certificates ([Cert-Manager](https://cert-manager.io/)).
 - Automate dependency updates with [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide).
-- Move all external services (Like Grafana.com and Terraform Cloud) to Kubernetes cluster using open-source solutions.
+- Move all external services (Like Grafana.com and Terraform Cloud) to the Kubernetes cluster using open-source solutions.

 Here are some extra suggestions: